PushmanPHP/pushman/readme.md

 Demo on the [Pushman Website](http://pushman.dfl.mn).

+## Todo for Version 2.5
+* Make API endpoint for broadcasting to a specific client only.

 ## Todo for Version 3
 *Okay, testing is the next big thing.
 Thanks to laravel 5.1, I'll write up tests in PHPUnit!*